Accounting for Intra-group Transactions in Separate Financial Statements

 Dividend income or Investment in subsidiary $0.5m

-Note that the credit entry of $0.5m cannot be recognised directly in equity because it is not a transaction with owners from parent’s perspective.
-If, however, this transaction was carried out between fellow subsidiaries, then the credit entry would go directly to equity as it would represent a contribution made by a parent via another subsidiary.
+It’s worth noting that the $0.5m credit entry cannot be recognised directly in equity, as it isn’t a transaction with owners from the parent’s viewpoint.
+However, if this transaction took place between fellow subsidiaries, then the credit entry would directly go to equity, representing a contribution by a parent through another subsidiary.

-Approach #2 Transaction is recognised at the stated transaction price.
+Approach #2: Transaction recognised at the stated transaction price

-A subsidiary distributes some of the inventory to its parent for no consideration.
-The carrying amount of the inventory is $4m while the fair value amounts to $5m.
-Normally, IFRIC 17 Distributions of Non-cash Assets to Owners would apply to such distributions.
-However, this interpretation does not apply to a distribution of a non-cash asset that is ultimately controlled by the same party or parties before and after the distribution (IFRIC 17.5).
+A subsidiary has passed some of its inventory to its parent company without charging for it.
+This inventory has a carrying amount of $4m and a fair value of $5m.
+Typically, IFRIC 17 Distributions of Non-cash Assets to Owners would be relevant here.
+However, it doesn’t apply if the non-cash asset remains under the ultimate control of the same party both before and after the distribution (IFRIC 17.5).

-Under this approach, the subsidiary recognises the distribution at the carrying amount of assets being distributed, without recognising any P/L impact:
+Here, the subsidiary recognises the distribution based on the carrying amount of the distributed assets, without any impact on P/L:

 DRCR